forthy42/net2o/wiki/squid.md

 Note that the energy consumption is not a function of how many transactions happen, it's a function of how much reward the miners get.
-That means higher bitcoin prices result in higher energy consumption, because the proof of work skales with the amount of available work, and that inflates with the price per coin.
+That means higher bitcoin prices result in higher energy consumption, because the proof of work scales with the amount of available work, and that inflates with the price per coin.

 That means that the lightning network, while improving scalability, does not